How to Avoid Injury in a Yoga Class

 - lead you into poses in an incremental, anatomically safe way

 There has been a lot of conversation about yoga injuries in the past few years.
 Some of this discussion has been very helpful in understanding (and sometimes discouraging) higher risk poses, inadequate teacher training, and broadening our understanding of the physical body.
 Many teachers have increased their knowledge of anatomy.
 The rationale is that if you know more about anatomy, there will be fewer injuries.
 While it is certainly a good thing to understand the body, more information is only part of the solution.
-More awareness is the other part--both on the part of the teacher in his/her own practice, and in the student.
+More awareness is the other part--both on the part of the teacher and the student.